Sebastian Janikowski: Oakland Raiders

 After the 2004 season, Janikowski was given a five-year contract extension reportedly worth $10.5 million.
 This made him (at the time) the highest paid kicker in NFL history.

-In February 2010, Janikowski extended his contract with the Raiders for $16 million over the next four years, including $9 million in guaranteed money, making him the highest paid placekicker in NFL history.
+In February 2010, Janikowski extended his contract with the Raiders for $16 million over the next four years, including $9 million in guaranteed money, again making him the highest paid placekicker in NFL history.

-On September 12, 2011, in a Monday Night Football game against the Denver Broncos, he tied the previous NFL record for the longest field goal at 63 yards.